quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part14_A_Powerful_Shor.md

 :p What is a rate formula useful for solving problems involving distance and time?
 ??x
-The distance-rate-time formula \(d = rt\) can be used to solve for any of the three variables when you know the other two:
+The distance-rate-time formula $d = rt$ can be used to solve for any of the three variables when you know the other two:
 - Distance (d) = Rate (r) * Time (t)
 - Example: If John drives at a rate of 60 miles per hour and travels for 3 hours, how far does he travel?
 ```